skip to Main Content

 for change in changes:

-Conversion to JSON and Publishing to RabbitMQ: The transformed document is then converted to a JSON string.
-This serialized data is ready to be sent to a messaging system, RabbitMQ, in this instance.
-This is where publish_to_rabbitmq comes into play, sending the JSON data to a specified RabbitMQ queue.
+Conversion to JSON and Publishing to RabbitMQ: The transformed document is converted to a JSON string (serialized) and sent to the RabbitMQ queue:

 This docker-compose configuration outlines the setup for a system comprising a MongoDB database and a RabbitMQ message broker.
 The setup is designed to facilitate a development or testing environment using Docker containers.

-Let’s walk through the key components of this configuration:
+Let’s walk through the critical components of this configuration:

 MongoDB Service Setup

-1. Image: Each MongoDB instance uses the mongo:5 image, which is the official MongoDB image at version 5.
+1. Image: Each MongoDB instance uses the mongo:5 image, which is the official V5 MongoDB Docker image

 2. Container Names: Individually named (mongo1mongo2mongo3) for easy identification.